-Old-fashioned, melodramatic K-drama storytelling at its best, Will It Snow For Christmas?
-(2010) really has nothing to do with the holiday, rather I think the title is symbolic for rebirth or regeneration for the characters who are yearning to escape their sadness as winter is approaching.
-Everyone knows how Koreans practically worship snow in their dramas; there are always scenes showing the characters playing in it while looking very happy, so we have to wonder if that will happen for these four characters who have led such angst-filled lives.
+Wonderful, old-fashioned, melodramatic K-drama storytelling at its best, Will It Snow For Christmas?
+(2010) really has nothing to do with the holiday, rather I think the title is symbolic for rebirth or regeneration for the characters, who are yearning to escape their sadness as winter is approaching.
+Everyone knows how Koreans practically worship snow in their dramas; there are always scenes showing the characters gazing at it or playing in it while looking very happy, so we have to wonder if that will happen for these four characters who have led such angst-filled lives.
 If you like a full-fledged, heavy-duty melodrama about the sins of parents visiting themselves upon their unhappy children years later then this is your story.
-The cliffhangers on this one are particularly addictive - you can't stop!
+The cliffhangers on this one are particularly addictive - you can't stop watching!
 You just HAVE to know what's going to happen next.

-Wonderful acting from everyone in this exceptional cast, and a very smooth flow of story.
+Intelligent acting abounds from everyone in this exceptional cast, and a very smooth flow of story.
 The drama never seems to bog down in the middle like so many other dramas do, particularly the ones that are twenty episodes or more.
 At sixteen episodes this one is just right.
-Enough people must have liked it for YA Entertainment, who put out legit DVD boxsets of Korean dramas for people in America, decided to create a nice one for this show.
-They have since gone out of business and all their OOP DVD boxsets for Korean dramas are going for astronomical prices ... most of the time ... but sometimes you can pick one up for a song on Amazon, just keep an eye out.
+Enough people must have liked it, for YA Entertainment, who put out superior legit DVD box-sets of Korean dramas for people in America, decided to create a nice one for this show.
+They have since gone out of business and all their OOP DVD box-sets for Korean dramas are going for astronomical prices ... most of the time ... but sometimes you can pick one up for a song on Amazon or eBay; just keep an eye out.

 A young Kim Soo Hyun (My Love From Another Star) appears in the first two episodes and in flashback scenes later.
 How utterly beautiful that boy looked in this drama.
-I took numerous snapshots of him (can't you tell I adore him?).
-He plays the main lead actor's (Go Soo from Green Rose) character as a teenager.
-He gave such a tender performance that my heart ached.
-Also in the cast for the young people's part of the story is Joong Ki Song (The Werewolf Boy) as the main girl's older brother who ends up dying by drowning.
-In the short time he is in the drama he makes his mark well with his sweet face and loving attitude toward his troubled younger sister.
-In the show his character drowns looking for a necklace that was important to her which had dropped in a river from over a bridge.
+I took numerous snapshots of him (can't you tell I adore him? heehee).
+He plays the main lead actor's (Go Soo from Empire Of Gold and Green Rose) character as a teenager.
+He gave such a tender performance that my heart ached for him.
+Also in the cast for the young people's part of the story is a young Joong Ki Song (A Werewolf Boy, Descendants Of The Sun) as the main girl's older brother who ends up dying by drowning.
+In the short time he is in the drama he makes his mark well with his loving attitude toward his troubled younger sister.
+In the show his character drowns looking for a necklace that was important to her, which had dropped into a river from over a bridge.
 For years she suffers guilt afterward for his death.

-The young actress Ji Hyun Nam who plays the main female lead character as a teenager is just a fantastic actress (she played the younger version of Hye Sun Gu's character in Angel Eyes and gave the older actress a big run for her money in the acting department!).
+The young actress Ji Hyun Nam who plays the main female lead character as a teenager is just a fantastic actress (she played the younger version of Hye Sun Gu's character in Angel Eyes and I've enjoyed her in other works as well, such as 100 Days My Prince).
 It's to the point I am following her now and will watch anything she is in.
 She literally becomes the characters she plays.
-It's truly mind bogging how great she is at such a young age; a total natural.
+It's truly mind bogging how great she is at such a young age: a total natural.

 moments before his character drowns